 I am the master of my fate:

 I am the captain of my soul.

 I recently went to a health seminar where they discussed the power of self-talk and the small good things we can be telling ourselves every day.
-I spent the next day listening to my inner voice tear me apart.
+The next day I listened to my inner voice tear me apart.
 (I shouldn’t eat that I’m fat… I am such a bad daughter because I didn’t call my parents… If I was a better mother this wouldn’t have happened… and the list goes on and on.)
-The negative things I tell myself each day have a much greater impact than the positive ones, and I’m here to say, I don’t say the positive ones very often.
+The negative things I tell myself each day have a more significant impact than the positive ones.
+I’m here to say; I don’t hear the positive ones very often.

 We can decide to either allow the negative to overpower our minds or choose the positive.

 The inspiring words of William Ernest Henley were written just after he had his leg amputated from complications to tuberculosis.
 He chose to not let the despair take control of his life.
 His words “I am the master of my fate / I am the captain of my soul” shows his determined mind in conquering the circumstances of his life.